gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 static_assert(!has_perimeter<Bar>);
 ```

 It's not an article about sfinae, maybe I'll write one in the future.
 In the meantime, there are great articles that explain it much better than I think I can do!
 Anyways, I'll make a quick summary.
 In this particular case,  the compiler will try to find the more specialized version of `has_perimeter` for a given set of template arguments.
 If the expression `(<value of T>).perimeter` is invalid, the compiler cannot pick that specialization and will fallback to the default, which is equal to false.
-On the other hand, if the expression is valid, the specialization can be picked, then yield true.
+On the other hand, if the expression is valid, the specialization can be picked, so the value true is obtained.

 This is a simple case of very basic reflection capability, but just this feature alone can yield impressive results, such as emulating concepts.